Antoinegtir/flutter-icons/README.md

 # Flutter Icons
 ----
-## `vscode extension` that display a large gam of icons for a clean architecture of you're Flutter project !
+## `vscode extension` that display a large gam of icons for a clean architecture of your Flutter project !

 ## <a href="https://marketplace.visualstudio.com/items?itemName=AntoineGtr.flutter-icons">Click here to install</a>